-- Use easy-to-use desktop video editing tools like MovieMaker (Windows) and iMovie (Mac) when you need to edit the video.
+- You can use easy-to-use desktop video editing tools like MovieMaker (Windows) and iMovie (Mac) when you need to edit the video.

-- Use the free and open-source OBS Project if you want to do live streaming for Twitch or YouTube.
+- There’s also the free and open-source OBS Project if you want to do live streaming for Twitch or YouTube.

 - Use Kap when you want to record your screen.